brilliancebitcoin/nostrgram/README.md

 * [ ] keep the keyboard visible after you send a message
 * [ ] add a "messages not read" delineating line if you go to a channel or a dm with fewer than 200 unread messages in it, separating the messages you read from the messages you didn't
 * [ ] if a "messages not read" line exists when entering a channel or a dm containing unread messages, autoscroll to that instead of to the latest message
-* [ ] on laptops and desktops, automatically put the user's cursor in the text input element when they enter a channel or a dm